Asureda/Project_2020_I/README.md

 ### Program-check 🔎

 In the OUTPUT foler is provided a run_check subfolder with input configuration parameters and graphs.
-Put the same paremeters in the INPUT files, run the program and compare the graphs.
+Put the same parameters in the INPUT files, run the program and compare the graphs.
 They should be similar except for a random factor

-### Main theoretical characterisitics ⌨️
+### Main theoretical characteristics ⌨️

 ```